 As can be seen in Fig. 1, I installed and ran Jenkins on my PC for providing a quick implementation.
 If a developer commits a program to Stash (comparable to GitHub), Jenkins detects it, builds the application, and releases it to all stakeholders’ devices automatically via TestFlight.
 This means all team members and stakeholders can use the latest application anytime, anywhere.
 We demonstrated the latest application at the daily scrum every morning.
 We were able to get fast feedback from the business analyst and the designers.
 The stakeholders and the team members were able to know about the progress via the working software.
 Thus, we used the working software as a measure for creating a shared understanding.

 After implementing CI/CD, it took only fifteen minutes per week for releasing the application.
 Obviously we made the work efficient.
 Moreover, the stakeholders provided their support for agile and automation.
-We could start with implementing test automation.
+Next, we could start with implementing test automation.
 Additionally, one developer taught the designers how to use Stash.
 After that, the designers could also push the new design through the CI/CD mechanism.
-This was a good example for voluntary collaboration.
+This was a good example of voluntary collaboration.

 We also faced some challenges: We knew about our capability of delivering working software every day.
 But we did not know when we would complete what.
 It was insufficient just using the working software.
 We needed to visualize when we would deliver what.
 Using a Kanban board helped us a lot.

-Yet, Apple bought TestFlight.
+But we faced even more challenges.
+In the middle of our project, Apple bought TestFlight.
 This meant we could not deliver the Android application with TestFlight anymore.
 These were really dire straits.

 TDD: Learning Android Development via unit tests